Plot twist! Your about page isn’t actually about you

 Thoughtful web design helps by:

-• Balancing images and text so your message is clear
+• Balancing images and text so your message is clear and approachable

+For Allen Brothers Construction, the approach was different but just as considered.
 We led with the founders in the hero section, because when your name is Allen Brothers Construction, it makes sense to introduce the brothers first!
-From there, we set the scene with a classic Queenslander home image to subtly ground the business in Brisbane.
-The rest of the About page balances striking imagery with company values, team introductions, awards, and client testimonials to build trust and credibility while keeping visitors engaged from start to finish.
+From there, the page flows through a classic Queenslander home image, company values, team introductions, awards, and client testimonials — all balanced to build trust and credibility while keeping visitors engaged from start to finish.

 Your About page isn’t just a bio or a box to tick.
 It’s where you build trust, spark emotion, and help your ideal clients decide that you’re the person for their project.